-Anderson’s Fine Foods, Blind Lane, Breaston and Market Place, Long Eaton, Derbyshire – no website – these two shops (Breaston is largest and the original) have a little cute tea room and a small but great range of deli items, fresh breads, cakes and larder goods.
+Anderson’s Fine Foods, Blind Lane, Breaston, Derbyshire – no website – this shop has a little cute tea room and a small but great range of deli items, fresh breads, cakes and larder goods.

 The Loaf, School Lane, Crich, Derbyshire – a bakery, deli and caff run by Andrew Auld and Roger Bode.
 Andrew’s recipe for spelt sourdough appears in the Slow Dough cookbook by the Real Bread Campaign.
 A little gem – go visit if you’re in the area.
 Bread from this bakery is sold in other delis and farmers markets across Derbyshire.
 Making it even cuter, certain breads are baked on specific weekdays – check the website for details.
 They even run bread making courses.